mateonunez/ait/packages/infrastructure/qdrant/README.md

 ## Overview

 Qdrant is the vector database used by AIt for semantic search and similarity operations.
-It stores embeddings generated from your data sources (GitHub, Spotify, Linear, X) for RAG (Retrieval-Augmented Generation) queries.
+It stores embeddings generated from your connected sources (GitHub, Spotify, Linear, X, Notion, Slack, Google) for RAG (Retrieval-Augmented Generation) queries.

 ## Quick Start